 (Shot of us taken from the riverside track)

 The Zambezi river is vast and much of the time you are floating along.
 Looking at the kingfishers on the river bank, silently paddling past grazing elephants and keeping a watch-out for hippos.
 But every now and then the river divides into a number of tributaries and you find yourself negotiating some small rapids.
-However the canoes feel very stable and so the adrenalin rush is not tinged with actual fear.
+However the canoes feel very stable.
+So actual fear did not tinge the adrenalin rush.

-I always felt in good hands as we were guided by two expert river guides who were adept at getting us back on track if we had gone slightly off course (this happens when your partner insists on trying to steer from the front … never a good idea in a canoe, but I digress).
+We were in good hands as two expert river guides accompanies us.
+They were adept at getting us back on track if we had gone slightly off course.
+(This happens when your partner insists on trying to steer from the front … never a good idea in a canoe, but I digress).